Skip to content

 dark-chocolate should carry the Hands 2024 organic-Cd elevation in the Levers and Brand-legal sections.

-The wiki’s overview and advisory pages should reference this synthesis as a load-bearing consumer-facing finding.
-The organic-equals-safer assumption is sufficiently widespread in consumer perception that the wiki’s epistemic-asymmetry positioning depends on stating the literature-supported position clearly and prominently rather than burying it in commodity-page subsections.
+The wiki’s Heavy Metal Index — Overview and advisory pages should reference this synthesis as a load-bearing consumer-facing finding.
+The organic-equals-safer assumption is sufficiently widespread in consumer perception that stating the literature-supported position clearly and prominently, rather than burying it in commodity-page subsections, is warranted.

 Provisional status

 This synthesis was established 2026-05-16 on seven anchor sources and is provisional pending integration of the Consumer Reports 2023 chocolate dataset, the HBBF and Clean Label Project follow-up datasets, and the EU Fertilising Products Regulation Cd-limit derivation literature.
-The seven-source preponderance is sufficient to support the strategic conclusions; the quantitative pooled-effect characterization should follow corpus expansion.
+The current evidence is sufficient to support the “not protective” conclusion and the matrix-specific cocoa “elevated load” conclusion; the quantitative pooled-effect characterization should follow corpus expansion.
 Resynthesis triggers per CLAUDE.md Part 9 fire on the next two independent A-tier sources confirming or contradicting the directional pattern.

 Peer review state